 Resident Evil — Code: Veronica is the first “must play” in the series.
 Originally released on the Dreamcast in 2000, the game follows Claire Redfield after the events of Resident Evil 2 and Nemesis.
 It’s the first title in the series to feature real-time 3D environments, allowing the camera to move in ways it wasn’t able to before.

-The Dreamcast’s poor sales fell back on Code: Veronica when it released, however.
-Although the game was eventually ported to PS2 and GameCube, the dated Dreamcast graphics felt outdated by the time it arrived.
+The Dreamcast’s poor sales fell back on Code: Veronica when it was released, however.
+Although the game was eventually ported to PS2 and GameCube, the Dreamcast graphics felt outdated by the time it arrived.
 Today, however, Code: Veronica is still an excellent Resident Evil game and an absolute must-own for Dreamcast fans.

 Original release date: March 5, 2009

 Platforms: PlayStation 4, PlayStation 3, Xbox One, Xbox 360, Nintendo Switch, Microsoft Windows, Android, Nvidia Shield TV

 Like Resident Evil 6, Resident Evil 5 is too heavily focused on action.
 Upon release, however, it didn’t feel as dated as its eventual sequel.
 Instead of returning to slow survival horror, Capcom laid into the formula that made Resident Evil 4 so successful, ditching the scares in favor of fast-paced action.

 Although ammunition and item management are still an aspect of Resident Evil 5, combat is the clear focus.
 For that, Resident Evil 5 is a decent game.
 It has a few issues when it comes to the cover system and teammate artificial intelligence (A.I.), but overall, the shooting is fun, the graphics are gorgeous, and the story is compelling.